kotak-ai/1.58BitNet/README.md

 Specify the desired parameter count on the command line.
 The model is written to `--output_dir` if provided, otherwise `llama_<params>_ternary_quantized_optimized`.
 Passing `--e` enables an experimental quantisation mode.
+The script now verifies the resulting model size and fails if the parameter count differs from the request by more than 1%.

 ```bash
 python new-model-architecture-creation.py --params 750M --output_dir llama_750M